keelancook/mediumish/_pages/projects.md

 <p></p>
 <p>The commonplace book has a long history and deep roots.
 For hundreds of years, scholars, writers, and thinkers carried what amounts to a scrapbook that they used to compile all of their notes.</p>

-<p>Primarily, the notes in [my commonplace book](https://keelan.wiki) will deal with topics of theology and ministry.
+<p>Primarily, the notes in <a target="_blank" href="https://keelan.wiki">my commonplace book</a> will deal with topics of theology and ministry.
 By thinking in public, instead of keeping these notes closed up, I hope my thoughts here will benefit others.
 And perhaps, these thoughts will be sharpened as well.</p>

 <hr>